Definition of transistor

 : a small device that is used to control the flow of electricity in radios, computers, etc.

-Full Definition of TRANSISTOR
+Medical Definition of transistor

-: a solid-state electronic device that is used to control the flow of electricity in electronic equipment and usually consists of a small block of a semiconductor (as germanium) with at least three electrodes
+: a solid-state electronic device that is used to control the flow of electricity in electronic equipment and consists of a small block of a semiconductor (as germanium) with at least three electrodes